 What is involved with breast reduction surgery

-The surgery normally takes somewhere between 90 and 120 minutes.
+The breast reduction surgery normally takes somewhere between 120 and 150 minutes depending on the size of the breasts.
 The wounds are sutured with dissolving stitches which don’t require removal.
 Fine, extremely soft drains are placed in for 24-48 hours post operatively.
 Surprisingly breast reduction surgery is not particularly painful with most patients saying that on a scale from 1- 10 it is perhaps a 2 or 3/10.
-Personally we have noticed that a number of our patients don’t require any pain relief after surgery at all.
+Personally we have noticed that a number of our patients don’t require any pain relief after breast reduction surgery at all.

 It is critically important that you involve your family, partners and parents in your recovery process.
 You will need for example, someone to give you a hand to take your children to school, someone to do the washing, someone to help with meal preparation and shopping and errands around home.
 The total recovery time is dependent upon this help.

 If you have a job which is not particularly physically demanding or a job in which you are able to minimise the contact hours, most patients are able to return to work within 3-4 weeks.
 This however varies, and we have some patients who have been able to return to work after ten days, but in these circumstances people were able to coordinate to start back only working mornings and the work was more of a supervisory and advisory role, rather than a job involving physical lifting or heavy physical exertion.
 This is something we can discuss with you and coordinate with your work place, if need be, to help you through this process.

 Things you should know about breast reduction surgery